iotexproject/iotex-bootstrap/README.md

 ## Fast Sync

-IoTeX rootchain supports running with archives (see below) which will greatly help to reduce the time spent on synchronization.
+IoTeX rootchain supports bootstrapping from archives (see below) which will greatly help to reduce the time spent on synchronization.
 ```
 cd $IOTEX_HOME
 wget https://storage.googleapis.com/blockchain-archive/data-2019-03-12.tar.gz